Alex Yee: 2020–2024

 At the 2022 Commonwealth Games, Yee won the first gold medal of the Games by in triathlon.
 He emerged from the swim in 15th place, and chased down leader Hayden Wilde in the run to win his first major race of the season by 13 seconds.
 The win came with some controversy, as it was felt that the race should have had a much closer finish, as Yee and Wilde had been running neck-and-neck in the final stages of the sprint, until Wilde was made to serve a 10-second penalty immediately before the finish for unbuckling his helmet strap before his bike had been properly racked in transition, for which "video evidence for the supposed misdemeanor remain(ed) inconclusive".

 Yee won a second Commonwealth Games gold in the mixed relay with Sophie Coldwell, Sam Dickinson, and Georgia Taylor-Brown.
 He started in the first leg of the race to give the second leg a 20-second lead, which the team held on to win the race.
 Yee competed as a wildcard at the opening event of the 2022 Super League Triathlon championship series in London.
 He finished the event in 3rd, behind Matthew Hauser and Hayden Wilde.

 Yee won the gold medal in the triathlon at the 2024 Paris Olympics.
 Yee also took home the bronze medal in the team relay, alongside Georgia Taylor-Brown, Sam Dickinson and Beth Potter.

 He was one of the Great Britain flag-bearers at the closing ceremony alongside trampoline gymnast Bryony Page.

 2025

-On 27 April 2025 Yee completed his first competitive marathon, running the London Marathon in 2:11:08.
+On 27 April, Yee completed his first competitive marathon, running the London Marathon in 2:11:08.
 He was the second British runner to finish in the Elite men's race, and placed fourteenth overall and simultaneously winning silver in the 2025 British Athletics Championships marathon.

+Yee finished seventh at the Valencia Marathon on 7 December, in a time of 2:06:38 which placed him second on the British all-time list behind only Mo Farah.